The Donaghadee Moat and Camera Obscura

 Admissions

+Free admission.
 The Moat is only accessed by foot and up steps.
 There are two access points: Moat Street, indicated by a little archway would be a more gradual stepped climb to the top with on street parking.
 It can also be accessed via Moat Entry, off Shore Street (A48) where small, free car park is located.